How (another) Serial Criminal Got Help From Israeli Government and U.S.Gov and New York Penetrated Russian Israeli Mafia

 The country has also remained attractive to gangsters because "Israel is good for money laundering," explained Leder.
 Under Israeli law, banks can accept large cash deposits with no questions asked.
 In one instance, a corrupt ex-deputy prime minister of Ukraine smuggled $300 million of illicit cash into Israel in several suitcases, and deposited it into a bank, as Israeli Minister of National Security Moshe Shahal told a gathering of intelligence heads in June 1996.
 "I've watched Russian mobsters exchange suitcases full of cash out in the open at the Dan Hotel's swimming pool," laughed an American underworld crime figure.
 "Israel is a country that encourages people to come and invest money," said Leder.
 "There is no mechanism to check the origin of the money."

 Israeli police officials estimate that Russian mobsters have poured more than $4 billion of dirty money into Israel's economy, though some estimates range as high as $20 billion.
 They have purchased factories, insurance companies, and a bank.
 They tried to buy the now defunct, pro-Labor Party Davar daily newspaper, and the pro-Likud Maariv, the nation's second largest newspaper.
 They have even put together a koopa, or a pool of money, for bribes and other forms of mutual support.
 One of Leder's greatest fears is that the Russians will compromise Israel's security by buying companies that work for the military-industrialcomplex.
-The mobsters, in fact, attempted to purchase gas and oil company that maintains strategic reserves for Israel's military.
+The mobsters, in fact, attempted to purchase a gas and oil company that maintains strategic reserves for Israel's military.
 "They could go to the stock market and buy a company that's running communications in the military sector," he complains.

 Insinuating themselves throughout the country, Russian dons have bought large parcels of impoverished development towns, taking over everything from local charities to the town hall.
 For instance, Gregory Lerner, a major Russian crime boss who arrived in Israel with huge amounts of money, allegedly owns everything from fashionable restaurants to parts of several port city waterfronts.